skorokithakis/harbormaster/README.md

 Let's say you have the application you want to run, in a git repository, with a `docker-compose.yml` file in the same repo.

-Ideally, you'd want a flow that would pull changes to that repo, and restart the Docker container if there were any changes in the repo.
+Ideally, you'd want a flow that would fetch new commits in that repo, and restart the Docker container if there were any changes.

 That's all Harbormaster does.
 Simply tell it where your application lives, in the form of a `harbormaster.yml` file: